emacsfodder/emacs-icons-project/README.md

 Please note, these are not "official" GNU icons.

-I created these for my own use, I'm fairly OCD about visual stuff, and I decided to share these with the community, I won't be promoting them, in any way, (other than adding stuff to this project.)
+I created these for my own use, I'm fairly OCD about visual stuff, and I decided to share these with the community.

 Application icons are in the root folder, document type icons are in the `document-icons` folder.